jacob-ai-bot/jacob/README.md

 npm run dev
 ```
 * Install the registered GitHub app on a repo on github.com
+* Verify that you can visit the `/auth/github` page and sign in to github
 * Verify local server log activity when github repo issues are created or commented on.